LaunchCode-Education-Archived/gis-devops-OLD/walkthroughs/certificates/README.md

 1. `UserController` that checks the certificate of the user

-2. A properties file that contains defines to the `jks`, the `truststore`, and other configuration for SSL.
+2. A properties file that defines the `jks`, the `truststore`, and other configuration for SSL.

 3. A Makefile that simplifies the process of creating certificates.